Featured in...

 As such, it’s likely that your annual insurance premium will go up.

-Will a fixed penalty notice appear on my DBS certificate?
+Will it appear on my DBS certificate?

 No, an FPH won’t impact your DBS certificate.